PhD in Psychology Degree Programs

 - School Psychologist

-- User Experience Designer
+- User Experience (UX) Researcher

 Frequently Asked Questions

-Can I complete a PhD in psychology part-time?
+Can I complete a PhD in Psychology part-time?

-Is it worth getting a PhD in psychology?
+Is it worth getting a PhD in Psychology?

 Do I need to take the GRE Psychology subject test to apply?